Looking for porch lighting ideas? Here's 14 illuminating ideas to brighten your main entry point

 "This way you can use the spot not just for socialising but also for reading as the dusk draws in.
 Similarly, add in portable lanterns and candles to increase the ambient lighting within the space."

 Once you've chosen your lighting design and style, it's worth considering how you want your lighting to operate in your exterior space.
-While simple types of light switch can work well, you might also want to consider including motion sensors, especially for a front porch.
+While simple types of light switch can work well indoors, if you are including motion sensors, make sure you locate them at the right height.

-"No matter your style of porch, always consider motion sensor designs.
-This will not only help you save money on your electricity bill but give you added security throughout the night, says Peter Legg.
-"Lights fitted with a passive infrared sensor (PIR) work by detecting heat so it's best to place them out of the way of any obstacles (for example a pillar) to give them a clear monitoring area.
+"Lights fitted with a passive infrared sensor (PIR) work by detecting heat so it's best to place them out of the way of any obstacles (for example a pillar) to give them a clear monitoring area," says Peter Legg.
 It may seem like these lights should be placed at the highest point, however too high and you’ll create blind spots so place them at around six to eight feet up.

-"If you don’t want all of your lights to be PIR you could place one on the corner of your porch or just overhead of your front door so that it is kept out of your direct sightline but can still provide added protection to your home."
+"If you don’t want all of your lights to be PIR you could place one on the corner of your porch or just overhead of your front door ideas," he suggests, "so that it is kept out of your direct sightline but can still provide added protection to your home."

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to a Homebuilding & Renovating Show near you.